valentjn/vscode-ltex/pages/docs/settings.md

   - `"rule"`: The identifier of the LanguageTool rule.

     Scalar of type `string`
-  - `"sentence"`: The sentence after parsing as supplied to LanguageTool.
+  - `"sentence"`: The sentence after parsing as supplied by LanguageTool.

     Scalar of type `string`